 Why do you consider freelancing?

-You could get a much higher salary than expected.
 Regardless of your client’s headquarters’ location, the standard currency of the job payments in most international freelancing job sites is in US dollars.
 If you are located in a country where a $1 has a high exchange rate, that is definitely good news for you.

 Keep in mind though that your actual salary could still depend on three major factors; negotiation based on your credentials, if client could afford your rate and based on your overall performance (which could mean more bonuses).
 Stellar work performance could mean regular client which is also equivalent to steady flow of earnings.

 You are essentially who you create yourself to be and all that occurs in your life is the result of your own making.— Stephen Richards, Think Your way to Success: Let Your Dreams Run Free